dotnet/docfx/docs/designs/output.md

 ## System Generated Outputs

 Besides content files, `docfx` generates miscellaneous files during the build.
-The name of these system generated fiels starts with `.`.
+The name of these system generated files starts with `.`.
 The extension MUST be `.json` for files in json format.

 File name           | Description
 --------------------|-----------------